What is a blog?

 Can I get blog posts sent to my email account?

 Yes, if you prefer to check the blog in this fashion, you can do so.
-You can subscribe to the blog via email by clicking on the “Subscribe to the GLRPPR Blog By Email” link available along the top right of the main blog page, or by going directly to the subscription form.
-Simply submit your email address.
-You’ll receive an email message with instructions for you to confirm your subscription, and once you do, you’ll start receiving the latest blog posts in your email inbox.
+You can subscribe to the blog via email by clicking on the “Subscribe to the GLRPPR Blog By Email” link available along the top right of the main blog page or by going directly to the subscription form.
+Once you’ve completed the form, you’ll receive an email message with instructions for you to confirm your subscription.
+After you confirm, you’ll start receiving the latest blog posts in your email inbox.
 You only receive email when something new is posted.

 Who do I contact with questions or suggestions?

-If you have any questions about the blog not addressed here, or if you have suggestions for information to include in the GLRPPR Blog, contact Joy Scrogum at email@example.com.
+If you have any questions about the blog not addressed here, or if you have suggestions for information to include in the GLRPPR Blog, contact us at email@example.com.